CCS-voidBird/GS_composer/README.md

 # GS_composer
 GS_composer for Genomic prediction

+This repositorie was a backup version for some publish reproduce needs; For other use, please email author (uqcche32@uq.edu.au) to get latest information.

 Required:
           A plink like ped file for genotypes - (numeric alleles for each SNP) A plink like phenotype file for phenotypes. format: FID,IID,Trait1... seperated by tabs